 by Philip Hooker

-Once again, we have studied the Bookseller’s Buyers Guide and picked out the books on classical themes which publishers believe will be of interest to the general reader (plus a number sourced elsewhere).
+Once again, I have surveyed the Bookseller’s Buyers Guide to find some forthcoming books on classical themes which publishers believe will be of interest to the general reader – and have also called in some more from elsewhere.

 Philip Hooker is the Hon.
 Treasurer of the Classical Association, and writes regularly for the CA Blog on Classics in the Media